 Two attempts to discredit doctors involve the use of vintage advertisements.
 As the argument goes, we now recognize that earlier generations relied on medical advice about cigarette smoking and soft drinks that turned out to be unhealthy.
 Intactivists say that future generations will realize that doctors have been wrong about circumcision.

 Is it true?
 Did physicians actually promote smoking and soda pop?
 Let's investigate.

 The tobacco industry advertising campaign

 Anti-circumcision organizations like Your Whole Baby and Intact America claim that doctors promoted cigarette smoking.
 They present an ad with the peculiar headline, "MORE DOCTORS SMOKE CAMELS THAT ANY OTHER CIGARETTE."
-Intact America advises its followers: "Rely on your instinct, your common sense, and empathy for your baby" and warns: "Doctors can be wrong".
+Intact America tweets: "Doctors once recommended smoking cigarettes" and warns: "Doctors aren't always right!"